Ihatetomatoes/barbajs-demos/barbajs-css-transition/README.md

 ## Build

-The webpack build and compilation is based on [barba-starter-template by Samuel Berisha.](https://github.com/mrsamse/barba-starter-template)
+The webpack build and compilation is based on [barba-starter-template by Samuel Berisha.](https://github.com/mrsamse/barba-starter-template), simplified and cleaned up by [Xavier Foucrier](https://github.com/xavierfoucrier).

 ## Usage